 Associate professor, Editor-in-Chief Scandinavian Journal of Forest Research

-I have given lectures in subjects related to forest damages and diseases, tree resistance and defense against natural enemies, and chemical ecology (SLU Umeå and Alnarp, UmU, Lund Univ.).
-During my recent affiliation with UEF in Finland (2014-2016), I was course leader for MSc level courses 3513143 "Microbes in trees and wood" (5 ECTS), 3513142 "Basics of wood materials science" (1 ECTS), 3513138 "Thesis Seminar II in Wood Materials Science" (1 ECTS), 3513139 "Master’s Thesis in Wood Materials Science" (30 ECTS).
-I have organized several PhD courses as a research school coordinator (2008-2013).
+My teaching covers forest pathology, tree resistance and defense against natural enemies, and chemical ecology.
+I am currently course responsible for MSc thesis course, and teach a 1-week module "Scientific reading and writing" in distance education.
+In 2021, I will be course leader for a 7.5 HEC course in Forest Health.
+During my affiliation with UEF in Finland (2014-2016), I was course leader for MSc level courses 3513143 "Microbes in trees and wood" (5 ECTS), 3513142 "Basics of wood materials science" (1 ECTS), 3513138 "Thesis Seminar II in Wood Materials Science" (1 ECTS), 3513139 "Master’s Thesis in Wood Materials Science" (30 ECTS).
+I have organized several PhD courses in my role as a research school coordinator (2008-2013).

-My research interests are forest damages, tree resistance and stress responses (with special interest in phenolic defensive compounds), functional traits of fungal endophytes of trees, Dutch elm disease and invasive Phytophthora-species.
+My research interests include forest diseases, tree resistance and stress responses (with special interest in phenolic defensive compounds), functional traits of fungal endophytes of trees, Dutch elm disease and invasive Phytophthora-species.
 I am interested in the interface between biology and forest management, e.g., how fertilization influences tree quality, how thinning influences fungal biodiversity, or how the fungal communities can influence tree resistance or regeneration success.
-My current research is financed by Swedish Research Council Formas and Crafoord foundation.
-I currently collaborate with Dr. Michelle Cleary (SLU; Phytophthora-damages of broadleaved trees), Assoc.
-Prof. Benedicte Albrectsen (Umeå University, Umeå Plant Science Center; endophytes and tree chemical defenses), Prof. Juan A. Martín (UPM, Madrid, Spain; Dutch elm disease, tree endophytes), Prof. Olov Sterner (Lund University; analysis of fungal chemicals), Docent Tarja Lehto (UEF, Finland; functional characteristics of northern forest trees) and Dr. Dan Bergström and Prof. Urban Bergsten (SLU; effects of thinning regimes on biodiversity).

-Chemical defense of trees, based on phenolic metabolites, has been the subject of most my studies since I finished my PhD in Professor Riitta Julkunen-Tiitto’s (UEF, Finland) research group in Finland (1998).
+Chemical quality of woody plants, based on phenolic metabolites, has been the subject of most my studies since I finished my PhD in Professor Riitta Julkunen-Tiitto’s (UEF, Finland) research group in Finland (1998).
 My PhD thesis focused on studying the effect of nitrogen fertilization on the growth and phenolic metabolites in dark-leaved willow (Salix myrsinifolia Salisb.).
-After that, I worked as a post-doctoral fellow in Professor Alan Slusarenko’s laboratory (RWTH Aachen, Germany) where I had a possibility to learn more about the defensive mechanisms in the model plant Arabidopsis.

 In 2006, I moved to Southern Swedish Forest Research Center, where I started to work with Dutch elm disease (collaboration with Prof. Juan A. Martín, UMP Madrid), focusing on the role of endophytic communities in this disease complex.
-Since 2010, I have also been working with Phytophthora-damages of broadleaved trees, lately in close collaboration with Dr. Michelle Clearly, who recently joined our department and is now leading this line of research.
+Since 2010, I have also been working with Phytophthora-diseases of broadleaved trees, lately in close collaboration with Dr. Michelle Clearly.
 This work includes close contacts with forest owners and common public.
-Together with Professor Urban Bergsten (SLU Umeå), I coordinated a research school "Sustainable Management and Utilization of Forests" in 2008-2013.

 During 2014-2016, I was holding a chair of Professor in Wood Materials Science at my Alma mater, the University of Eastern Finland (80% of full time).
 My main task in this position was to lead the international MSc program in Wood Materials Science.
-Since June 2016, I am back at SLU where I continue research on forest tree health and I am also leading a new research school “Bio-economy adapted forest management”, which is a collaboration with several Swedish forest companies and The Faculty of Forest Sciences at SLU.
+Since June 2016, I am back at SLU where I continue research on forest tree health.